TheoBatik/urchin_vision/README.md

     pipenv run python measure.py -i image_name -f image_format -r reference_object_width

+To check if it is working, run the following command and see if the output is the same as example_result.jpeg

+    pipenv run python measure.py -i 'example' -f 'jpeg' -r 2.8

 Alternatively, using a ratio of pixels per cm, you can run:

     pipenv run python measure.py -i image_name -f image_format -p pixels_per_cm